| Our

 world is on the brink of collapse.
 War, famine, poverty, suppression,

 preventable disease, the list goes on and on.
-The causes include greed,
+The causes include systemic

 Our fragility